 The features on the new car will include a factory-fitted music system with Bluetooth and multimedia functions.
 The AC with climate control will feature on the mid and top-end variants along with rear vents.
 Steering mounted audio control, cooled glove box, door pockets at the back are few other features that will be available with the new car.
 Maruti might also offer a premium package with leather seats as an optional extra.
-The safety features in the new car will include ABS-EBD and two airbags as standard for the top end
+The safety features in the new car will include ABS-EBD and two airbags as standard for the top end variants.

-The petrol version of the YL1 will be powered by the 1.4-litre K-Series engine from the Ertiga producing 93bhp and 130Nm of torque.
+The petrol version of the Ciaz will be powered by the 1.4-litre K-Series engine from the Ertiga producing 93bhp and 130Nm of torque.
 The base variants will be available with a five-speed manual transmission, whereas the top-end will also get the option of AT.
-The diesel on the other hand will continue to use the 1.3-litre turbocharged multi jet mill developing 90bhp and 200NM of torque.
-Depending upon the response to the new car, Maruti will make plans to introduce a CNG variant, since it is already available with the 1.4 litre Ertiga petrol.
+The diesel on the other hand is expected to be 1.3-litre Multijet unit that produces 90bhp and 200Nm of torque.
+Both engines will be offered with a five-speed manual, with the petrol also getting the option of the AMT from the Celerio.